 |

-For this assignment you will write a 12-page paper based on original research into primary sources.
-The aim of the paper is simple: to tell the reader, in detail and with examples, what Georgia’s citizens were thinking about some important issue, event, trend or person in our nation’s history 1875-1945.
-Precisely which issue, event, trend, or person is up to you.
-Your goal is to “recover the voices” of Georgians from that period.
+OVERVIEW: For this assignment you will write a 10-page paper (based mainly on original research into primary sources.
+The aim of the paper is simple: to tell the reader, in detail and with examples, what Georgia’s citizens were thinking about an event, trend or person our state/nation’s history between 1880 and 1945.
+You will choose from topic from the list provided at the end of this handout.
+But whatever topic you choose, your goal is to “recover the voices” of Georgians from that period.

-For the purposes of this paper, you can find and develop a topic using several sources and approaches.
-In our first class session on February 7th you will have a chance to explore a range of materials that touch on issues, events, or people from the time frame of this class.
-You may also explore messages and speeches of Georgia's governors (available online in the Digital Library of Georgia or in Special Collections) to get a chronological sense of issues of interest in the state from 1875-1945.
-Finally, you should definitely plan to do some secondary reading of the time period.
+PRIMARY SOURCES: For the purposes of this paper, you can find and develop a topic using several sources and approaches.
+In our first class session you will have a chance to explore messages and speeches of Georgia's governors (available online in the Digital Library of Georgia or in Special Collections) and selected historical digitized newspapers to get a chronological sense of issues of interest in the state from 1875-1945.
+This exploration should help you start to choose a topic.
+Finally, do some secondary reading about the period and topic you plan to study.
+This frame of reference will help you understand the context of the primary sources you encounter, which may seem fragmented and disjointed otherwise.

 Once you have a topic idea, explore how it was discussed in newspapers.
 The Atlanta Constitution has been digitized and is available for the entire time frame for this paper assignment.
-For issues from before 1923, you can also explore the issue in other Georgia newspapers via the Georgia historical newspapers resources on the Digital Library of Georgia.
-To learn more about accessing pre-1923 digitized newspapers and the Atlanta Constitution Historical database, see the Georgia Newspapers tab on this resource.
+For issues from before 1925, you can also explore the issue in other Georgia newspapers via the Georgia Historical Newspapers database in the Digital Library of Georgia.
+To learn more about accessing pre-1925 digitized newspapers and the Atlanta Constitution Historical database, see the Georgia Newspapers tab on this resource.

-Finally, you should look for more primary sources related to your topic/issue in the Digital Library of Georgia and/or the Digital Public Library of America.
-Both of these sources contain material created in Georgia or by Georgia.
-The Digital Public Library of America also contains resources created by people all over the country and beyond.
-You may wish to bring in these perspectives as comparison to voices from Georgia on your issue, but it is not required.
+Finally, you should look for more primary sources related to your topic/issue in the special collections here at UGA.
+The topics outlined on the list below each have some materials in special collections.
+If you need some additional primary sources, you may also consult the Digital Library of Georgia and/or the Digital Public Library of America, but these online resources should NOT comprise the bulk of your sources.
 The number of primary sources you use in your paper will vary based on the nature of your topic, but should include at least 10 distinct sources from the sources outlined above.
-If you have trouble locating evidence, contact Jill or Chuck for assistance.
-Instructions for contacting them are located on the home page of this guide.
+If you have trouble locating evidence, contact Jill Severn for assistance (jsevern@uga.edu).

 SECONDARY SOURCES